What is a cystogram (MCU)?

 The MCU is a test carried out in the Medical Imaging Department at The Children’s Hospital at Westmead and at Prince of Wales Medical Imaging at Sydney Children’s Hospital Randwick.
-In this examination, a series of X-Ray’s are taken of your child’s bladder and kidneys.
+In this examination, a series of XRay’s are taken of your child’s bladder and kidneys.

 The test is performed in a room with an X-Ray table and a large camera above it.
 The camera is linked to a television screen where an X-Ray image of the bladder, kidneys and urethra can be observed.

 The nurse will lay your child on the table and you are asked to stand near your child’s head so you can talk to him/her and hold his/her hands.
 The doctor will clean your child’s groin with antiseptic solution.
-Local anaesthetic gel is placed on the end of a tiny plastic tube, called a catheter, (some of the hospitals the anaesthetic gel is injected into the penis for boys).
+Local anaesthetic gel is placed on the end of a tiny plastic tube, called a catheter, (at some of hospitals the anaesthetic gel is injected into the penis for boys).
 The tip of the catheter is passed into the bladder.
 The catheter used is smaller than the child’s urethra.
 This can cause discomfort and may upset your child.
 It is important that you reassure and comfort your child.

 The catheter is then connected to the bag of contrast liquid, which is hung by the side of the table.
 As the bladder fills, the contrast liquid makes the bladder look like a black balloon.
 This is watched on the TV screen and a series of X-Ray films are taken in different positions.
 Once the bladder is full, X-Ray images of the kidneys and bladder are taken.
 Pictures are also taken as it empties.
 The filling up and emptying of the bladder may be repeated during the examination.

 Special nappies or bluey’s are placed under the child while he/she is emptying his/her bladder.
-It is important that you explain to them that they need to pass urine while laying on the X-Ray table which can be difficult especially for children who are toilet trained.
-A urinary bottle or bedpan can be given to older child.
+It is important that you explain to them that they need to pass urine while lying on the X-Ray table which can be difficult especially for children who are toilet trained.
+A urinary bottle or bedpan can be given to an older child.

 As the contrast fluid flows out of the bladder, the tube will be slid out.
 Once the bladder is empty and the final images have been taken, the test is finished and your child will be cleaned and can get dressed.
 The doctor checks the pictures and the examination is complete.